-When you’re considering a USB WiFi adapter, you should consider how many USB ports you have available and how often you’ll need them for other equipment.
+When considering a USB WiFi adapter, you should consider how many USB ports you have available and how often you’ll need them for other equipment.

 Headsets, fans, cameras, and lights might need that valuable USB real estate.

-Putting your adapter in the port closest to the router and aiming the antenna can help, but the antenna range is critical.
+Putting your adapter in the port closest to the router and aiming for the antenna can help, but the antenna range is critical.